 Step Five: Heat large skillet or pan on medium heat with butter or vegetable oil.

-Step Six: Add ¼ cup of pancake batter to the hot pan and sprinkle fruity pebbles onto batter to cover one side.
-Gently press them into the pancakes with back of spatula.
-Cook on side 1 until bubbles start to form in exposed batter, approximately 1-2 minutes.
-Flip pancake and cook for another 1-2 minutes until golden brown
+Step Six: Add ¼ cup of pancake batter to the hot pan and sprinkle fruity pebbles onto the batter to cover one side.
+Gently press them into the pancakes with the back of a spatula.
+Cook on side 1 until bubbles start to form in the exposed batter, approximately 1-2 minutes.
+Flip the pancake and cook for another 1-2 minutes until golden brown